Private health insurance with pre-existing conditions

 Get cover for your condition as early as possible

-At a time of need, the last thing you will want to do is worry about whether a surgery is covered or if there’ll be a waiting period for pre-existing conditions.
-It’s important to make sure you’ve got the right policy for your needs; it pays to compare your health insurance on a regular basis or as your circumstances change.
+At a time of need, the last thing you want is to worry about whether your surgery is covered or if there’ll be a waiting period.
+It’s important to make sure you’ve got the right policy for your needs, so it pays to compare your health insurance on a regular basis or as your circumstances change.

 Health insurance with pre-existing conditions